Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To go unnoticed or avoid attention.
+To avoid detection or attention.

 Usage: